glami/cortex-serving-client/README.md

 - Automate your Cortex cluster from Python.
 - Prevent accidental charges by auto-removing deployments that exceeded a timeout.
-- Supported operations: deploy, delete, get, get all.
+- Execute operations: deploy, delete, get, get all.
+- Stream remote logs into the local log with thread name set to the API name.
-- Supported Cortex Version: 0.18.4
+- Supported Cortex Version: 0.18

 ## How It Works?